 - CBD.
-CBD is non-psychoactive.
+CBD is non-impairing or non-euphoric.
 It doesn’t cause a “high.”
 However, it may produce many physical benefits, such as reducing pain and nausea, preventing seizures, and easing migraine.

 - CBN.
 Cannabinol (CBN) is used to ease symptoms and side effects of neurological conditions, including epilepsy, seizures, and uncontrollable muscle stiffness.

 - THCA.
 Tetrahydrocannabinol acid (THCA) is similar to THC, but it doesn’t cause any psychoactive effects.
-Its potential benefits include reducing inflammation from arthritis and autoimmune diseases.
+Its potential benefits include reducing inflammation caused by arthritis and autoimmune diseases.
 It may also help reduce symptoms of neurological conditions like Parkinson’s disease and ALS.